PlemGitHub/Game-of-Cards/README.md

 # Game-of-Cards
-A mini-game "Game of Cards" from Evoland 2 made on Java
+A mini-game "Game of Cards" from Evoland 2.
+(Java)